 - 3 supershakes of cinnamon (about 1 tsp)

-- Put 1/2 cup coconut milk and all the other ingredients (except the toppings) in a medium saucepan.
+- Put 1/2 cup coconut milk and the next 9 ingredients (up to salt) in a medium saucepan.

 - Heat for about 7-10 minutes on low heat, until warm and the flavors combine.
 Stir often.
 Add more milk as necessary.